What are Standard Reasonable Accommodations?

 Allow students to record lectures

-Allow an assistant to attend lectures or labs
+Allow personal assistant/lab assistant/academic assistant to attend lectures or labs

-Some students may require an Education Support Worker (ESW) to attend their lectures or labs to assist them with a physical task such as note taking or carrying equipment or materials.
+Some students may require an Educational Support Worker (ESW) to attend their lectures or labs to assist them with a physical task such as note-taking or carrying equipment or materials.